-P3C2000 Accelerated Graphics Port (AGP) Slot
+P3C-LS/L/S Accelerated Graphics Port (AGP Pro) Slot

 WARNING!
-If you are using an old AGP 2X card (which does not have a retention notch), make sure that the card's connector pins are firmly seated between the 20-pin and 28-pin bays of the AGP Pro slot.
-DO NOT allow any of the card's connectors to shift into the 20-pin bay.
+If you are using an old AGP 2X card (which does not have a retention notch), make sure that the card's connector pins are seated between the 20-pin and 28-pin bays of the AGP Pro slot.
 Otherwise, the card and the slot may be damaged or burnt.